-Sound Spheres was jury-selected for inclusion in the Art Festival associated with the ICIDS conference.
-The curatorial theme of this exhibition was to explore the combination of digital media and non-human sound sources for interactive storytelling.
+Sound Spheres was jury-selected for inclusion in the Art Festival associated with the International Conference on Interactive Digital Storytelling 2018 conference.
+The curatorial theme of this exhibition was the combination of digital media and non-human sound sources for interactive storytelling.
 Dedicated festival webpage.

 ICIDS is the premier conference for researchers and practitioners concerned with studying digital interactive forms of narrative from a variety of perspectives, including the theoretical, technological, and applied design practices.
 The annual conference is an interdisciplinary gathering that combines technology-focused approaches with humanities-inspired theoretical inquiry, empirical research, and artistic expression.
 ICIDS Conference website.

 Specifically, Sound Spheres focuses on two research-practice goals.
 First, it combines computational digital media and storytelling techne with which participants can create interactive, participatory sound-based narratives.
 Second, Sound Spheres experiments with hypertext, using sound(s) rather than text as links.
 Through both active and passive listening practices, users are asked to consider non-linear narratives connected through sound(s), created and accessed through participation.
 The links are the associations one makes in listening.

 The experience begins with an interface visualizing a night-time city skyline.
 Atop one building is an antenna mast.
 Three seconds after activation of the interface, this antenna broadcasts eight colored spheres.
 Thirty three seconds later is the second broadcast of eight more colored spheres, followed at seventy eight seconds by the third, and final, broadcast of another eight sound spheres.

 These spheres circulate above the city skyline, rebounding from the monitor's edges.
 Each sphere carries a unique audio sample.
 Participants may listen to these samples, and construct stories using multiple interactive approaches.